jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 * The on-screen button is not included in PDF documents created by printing to a PDF file
 * The TOC will work correctly as links within the PDF documents
 * Form names in the visit matrix works (when present) as links as well, in addition to the TOC
-* All space delimited words in the SDTM annotations have link targets, reachable from **define-xml**, when CRF origins are created as named destinations to SDTM variables
+* All space delimited words in the SDTM annotations have link targets, reachable from **define-xml**, provided that CRF origins in **define.xml** are created as named destinations to SDTM variables, and not as page numbers
 * The yellow background color of the SDTM annotations requires printing of background graphics to be part of PDF documents
 * Headers and footers, portrait versus landscape, and other document properties can be controlled within the printing dialog of your browser
+* Browsers may behave slightly different